Noelithub77/Fuzzify_Frontend/README.md

-# Fuzzify
+# Fuzzify App

-Frontend protal to fuzzify's logic
+A flutter, Frontend protal to fuzzify's logic